바로가기 및 건너띄기 링크

 강좌

-캘리그래피 단기 강좌
+서예 단기 강좌

-강좌 캘리그래피 단기 강좌
+강좌 서예 단기 강좌

-Mondays, 4-25 August 2025 10:00-11:45 Korean Cultural Centre SA 267 Waterkloof Road, Brooklyn, Pretoria Join us at the Korean Cultural Centre in Pretoria for a 4-Week Short Course on Korean Calligraphy!
-Immerse yourself in the graceful art of Korean calligraphy, where brush, ink, and paper come together to express beauty through words.
-In this four-session workshop, you'll explore traditional writing techniques, learn the meaning behind Hangeul characters, and create your own elegant works of art.
+Join us at the Korean Cultural Centre in Pretoria for an 8-Week Short Course on Korean Brush Writing!
+Immerse yourself in the graceful art of Seoye (서예, traditional Korean brush calligraphy), where brush, ink, and paper come together to transform writing into visual expression.
+This eight-session course introduces basic techniques, brush control, and the structure of Hangeul (the Korean alphabet), while exploring the cultural and artistic foundations of the practice.
 Each session builds your skills while deepening your appreciation for this timeless craft.
-Whether you're completely new or already intrigued by calligraphy, this hands-on journey offers a peaceful and inspiring way to connect with Korean culture.
-Participants must attend all 4 sessions to complete the course and fully enjoy the creative process.
-Korean Calligraphy Korean calligraphy is an ancient and exquisite art form of writing, and calligraphy has a simple but strong beauty.
-Koreans view calligraphy as a highly regarded form of art and highly technical art of writing which is part of the Korean tradition.
-Moreover, in Asian cultures, creating calligraphy is seen as an act of discipline, as something one does to train their mind, and is much more than just a technical exercise.
-PROGRAMME • Week 1: Understanding the Basics of Hangeul & Practicing Basic Consonants and Vowels • Week 2: Learning Hangeul Combinations & the Rhythm of the Brush • Week 3: Expressing Emotions through Meaningful Words • Week 4: Creating Your Own Sentences & Completing a Final Artwork DATES Every Monday, 4-25 August 2025 *Applicants MUST be able to attend all four sessions.
-TIME 10:00-11:45 VENUE Korean Cultural Centre SA (📍 Address: 267 Waterkloof Rd, Brooklyn, Pretoria) FEE Free REGISTRATION https://forms.gle/vrynjPbYmiGUuMsr8 *required For enquiries, please contact: 012 001 9204 | kccsa@korea.kr
+Whether you're completely new or already curious about calligraphy, this hands-on journey offers a peaceful and inspiring way to connect with Korean culture.
+Participants must attend all eight sessions to complete the course and fully enjoy the creative process.
+Seoye (서예) Seoye is the traditional Korean art of brush calligraphy, where writing becomes both visual art and personal expression.
+Using brush, ink, and hanji (traditional Korean paper), artists focus on balance, rhythm, and the flow of each stroke, reflecting discipline, emotion, and respect for tradition.
+More than beautiful handwriting, Seoye is a meditative practice that has been cherished in Korea for centuries.
+DATES Every Monday, 2 March–20 April 2026 *Applicants MUST be able to attend all eight sessions.
+TIME 10:00–11:45 VENUE Korean Cultural Centre SA (📍 Address: 267 Waterkloof Rd, Brooklyn, Pretoria) FEE Free REGISTRATION https://forms.gle/jMUY2q6dhsdaz5Pk6 *required For enquiries, please contact: 012 001 9204 | kccsa@korea.kr

 문화행사